CCBR/HowTos/docs/GitHub/sop_projpipes.md

     - [GitHub Actions](https://ccbr.github.io/HowTos/GitHub/basic_actions/)

 ## Pipeline Documentation
 - All pipelines should provide users with documentation for usage, test data, expected outputs, and troubleshooting information.
 [Mkdocs](https://www.mkdocs.org/) is the recommended tool to perform this action, however, other tools may be utilized.
-The cookiecutter template's ([NextFlow](https://github.com/CCBR/CCBR_NextflowPipelineCookiecutter), [Snakemake](https://github.com/CCBR/CCBR_SnakemakePipelineCookiecutter)) were written for mkdocs, and provide basic yaml markdown files provided for this use.
+The template's ([NextFlow](https://github.com/CCBR/CCBR_NextflowTemplate), [Snakemake](https://github.com/CCBR/CCBR_SnakemakeTemplate)) were written for mkdocs, and provide basic yaml markdown files provided for this use.
 They should be edited according to the pipelines function and user needs.
-Examples of the requirements for each page are provided in the cookiecutter templates.
+Examples of the requirements for each page are provided in the templates.

     1. Background
         - Information on who the pipeline was developed for, and a statement if it's only been tested on Biowulf.